European People's Party: European Union of Christian Democratic Workers

 The European Union of Christian Democratic Workers (EUCDW) is the labour organisation of the EPP, with 24 member organisations in 18 countries.
 As the officially recognised EPP association of workers, the EUCDW is led by Dennis Radtke, MEP.
 It aims at the political unification of a democratic Europe, the development of the EPP based on Christian social teaching, and the defence of workers' interests in European policy-making.

 Women of the European People's Party

 The Women of the European People's Party (EPP Women) is recognised by the EPP as the official association of women from all like-minded political parties of Europe.
 EPP Women has more than 40 member organisations from countries of the European Union and beyond.
 All of them are women's organisations of political parties that are members of the EPP.
 EPP Women is led by Doris Pack.

 Youth of the European People's Party

-The Youth of the European People's Party (YEPP), led by Lídia Pereira, is the EPP's official youth organisation.
+The Youth of the European People's Party (YEPP), led by Sophia Kircher, is the EPP's official youth organisation.
 It has 64 member organisations, bringing together between one and two million young people in 40 countries.